 According to early propaganda of the Septim Empire, the human ancestors of Bretons, Imperials, and Nords.
 According to Septim's scholars, they are believed to hail from Atmora, though some accounts suggest that they were among Tamriel's many indigenous human tribes.
 The Nibenese Imperials are believed to be their closest relatives.

 Horny Vikings: According to Septim propaganda.
-It has been suggested that their relationship to the Nords has been exaggerated in order to make the Nords supportive of the empire.
+It's been suggested that their relationship to the Nords has been exaggerated in order to make the Nords supportive of the empire.

 Precursors: To Bretons, Imperials, and possibly Nords.